What is Celiac Disease?

 The GF Diet

-Foods that are safe for patients with celiac disease to consume include fresh meats, fruits, and vegetables, some dairy, wine, and spirits.
+Foods that are allowed to be safely ingested by patients with celiac disease include fresh meats, fruits, and vegetables, some dairy, wine, and spirits.
 As for grains/starches, allowable ones on a GF diet would include quinoa, rice, tapioca, corn, “gluten-free flours (rice, soy, corn, potato, bean)”, buckwheat, amaranth, and arrowroot.
 Today, there are many more options available–and clearly labeled GF–in the grocery aisles.

 Gluten Found in Places Other Than Food